My City Council

 Investigations of police misconduct are conducted by the Office of Professional Standards, an independent City of Cleveland agency established for the purpose of investigating non-criminal complaints filed by members of the public against sworn and nonsworn Division of Police employees.

 Compensation for Civilian Police Review Board members, a part-time position, is $8,963.
-The Board meets the second Tuesday of each month at 10 am.
+The Board meets on the second Tuesday of each month at 10 am.
 Meetings can last as long as four hours or more.

 Board members should expect to review an average of 15 to 20 cases each month before regular board meetings.
-Such review includes reading reports; reviewing statements by complainants, officers, and witnesses; considering supporting evidence and documents; and watching video footage, including video from body-worn cameras.
-Each individual case will take an average of at least 1 to 2 hours of personal time to prepare in advance of board meetings.
+Such a review includes reading reports; reviewing statements by complainants, officers, and witnesses; considering supporting evidence and documents; and watching video footage, including video from body-worn cameras.
+Each case will take an average of at least 1 to 2 hours of personal time to prepare in advance of board meetings.
 Some cases may demand more time depending on the volume of evidence.